berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M07B Create and manage a call center order Lab.md

     module: 'Module 7: Configure and Work with Call Centers'
 ---

+# Module 7: Configure and Work with Call Centers
+## B. Hands-on lab: Create and manage a call center order

 **Why learn this?** Students will learn the steps required to create a call center order, how to place such an order on hold and subsequently release the